-PureAg’s green chemistry and microbiology products are presently used in the bio-remediation industry.
-Bio-remediation has been broadly defined as the use of biological processes to restore contaminated segments of the waste treatment industry, bio-remediation typically refers to the use of microbes (bacteria, algae or fungi).
-For many years, this technique has been used successfully to treat sewage, chemical, petroleum, explosive, paper and The market for bio-remediation has been growing steadily over the last several years, with the use of prices.
-In many instances, bio-remediation has proven to be the most cost-effective method to treat soils contaminated with heavy organics, including the ability to break down toxic substances in situ into harmless const shown that bio-remediation can cost as little as 1% of of-site incineration and in many circumstances it is the only economically viable alternative.
-PureAgs green chemistry and microbiology products provide technical and economic improvement over other soil washing approaches.
+PureAg green chemistry and microbiology products are presently used in the bio-remediation industry.
+Bio-remediation has been broadly defined as the use of biological processes to restore contaminated segments of the environment.
+Within the waste treatment industry, bio-remediation typically refers to the use of microbes (bacteria, algae or fungi).
+For many years, this technique has been used successfully to treat sewage, chemical, petroleum, explosive, paper and food processing wastes.
+Bio-remediation has proven to be the most cost-effective method to treat soils contaminated with heavy organics, including the ability to break down toxic substances in situ into harmless constituents.
+Some estimates have shown that bio-remediation can cost as little as 1% of off-site treatment and in many circumstances it is the only economically viable alternative.
+PureAg green chemistry and microbiology products provide technical and economic improvement over other soil washing approaches.

-The soil cleaning equipment and bio-reactor can be operated on a twenty-four hour basis with a c A third equipment operator is required to excavate contaminated soil, load the container and redeposit the treated soil.
-Mobile, truck mounted, soil cleaning equipment ranges in size from 10 to 40 tons capacity per batch (pemounted.
+The soil cleaning equipment and bio-reactor can be operated on a twenty-four hour basis with a crew of two persons per shift.
+A third equipment operator is required to excavate contaminated soil, load the container and redeposit the treated soil.
+Mobile, truck mounted, soil cleaning equipment ranges in size from 10 to 40 tons capacity per batch (per hour).
+Bio-reactors are trailer mounted.
 Their capacity depends solely on the total load of soil contamination, i.e. the BOD of the resulting emulsion.

 Contact us to find out more about our remediation and soil cleaning products.